robotictheater/lumiius/apps/README.md

 # lumiius apps
 Currently I only have a small number of apps based on what my kids ask for.
-If you would like to share an app you create, please send me an PR.
+If you would like to share an app you create, please send me a PR.

  - [Basic Digital Clock](./basic-clock)
  - [Fireplace](./fireplace)